KBC Ancora and Cera

 Cera and KBC Ancora have the same two managing directors (A directors' at Almancora Société de gestion).
 What's more, the five B directors' are drawn from the cera members' movement.

-Cost-sharing association between KBC Ancora and Cera
+Cost-sharing agreement between KBC Ancora and Cera

 - Management/Board/consulting and auditing: 20%